Understanding the Difference Between Probiotics, Prebiotics, Synbiotics, and Postbiotics

 There are many reports on the beneficial effects of prebiotics on digestive health, and while there is significantly more research on probiotics, prebiotic research is increasing in its scope.3 Studies have shown that introducing prebiotics into the diet have had positive effects on establishing and maintaining a well-balanced microbiota.
 Research has also demonstrated that including enough prebiotic fibre in the diet (both from food and supplements), resulted in considerable health benefits for the microbiome and overall wellness.5

-However, when it comes to disease prevention, more research on prebiotic fibre is still needed, but showing promise with the ability to help manage inflammatory bowel disease6, obesity along with the ability to help regulate blood sugar,7 and improve calcium absorption (and in turn bone health).8 What is certain is that pairing prebiotic foods with a gut nourished by a high-quality probiotic like Bio-K+ will ensure a thriving, growing and well-nourished microbiome.
+However, when it comes to disease prevention, more research on prebiotic fibre is still needed, but showing promise with the ability to help manage inflammatory bowel disease6, obesity along with the ability to help regulate blood sugar,7 and improve calcium absorption (and in turn bone health).8 What is certain is that pairing prebiotic foods with a gut nourished by a high-quality probiotic product like Bio-K+ will ensure a thriving, growing and well-nourished microbiome.

 Synbiotics are the combination of probiotics and prebiotics delivered together to the body.
 Synbiotics are getting increased attention due to the idea that different prebiotic fibres will stimulate the growth of different gut bacteria strains.
 This seems to be an exciting concept because it means that prebiotics can have a significant potential to alter the microflora.
 But be careful because these changes may only occur in specific strains or species of probiotic bacteria.